 Is The Pot Size An Important Factor To Consider?

 Obviously, the bigger cannabis plants in your gardens will also need bigger pots to house them!
 If a cannabis pot is too small, the insufficient amount of soil will not be enough to retain the needed nutrients and water levels that you will give them.
 Additionally, the small spaces may stop the further development of your plants.

 On the other hand, placing your cannabis plant in pot containers that are too big will make it hard for all the nutrients and water to reach the rooting systems.
 This can likewise result in the underdevelopment of your plants.

 So, how exactly do you know which pots are the ideal sizes?
-Cannabis plants will generally require 12 gallon pots during their full maturity.
-This can, however, vary greatly as sativa strains can grow much larger (up to 13 feet in height) For these, it would not be surprising to use 15 gallon pots.
-On the other hand, smaller plants will usually need 6 to 10 gallon pots in order to give them just the right amount of breathing space.
+Cannabis plants will generally require 12-gallon pots during their full maturity.
+This can, however, vary greatly as Sativa strains can grow much larger (up to 13 feet in height) For these, it would not be surprising to use 15-gallon pots.
+On the other hand, smaller plants will usually need 6 to 10-gallon pots to give them just the right amount of breathing space.

-During their seedling and vegetative stages a 2 gallon pot is sufficient.
+During their seedling and vegetative stages, a 2-gallon pot is sufficient.
 From there, slowly work your way up in size.
 You will know when the plants need to be repotted.
-It display signs of discomfort such as discoloration, stunted growth, or even breaking through the pots!
+It displays signs of discomfort such as discoloration, stunted growth, or even breaking through the pots!